milestogo/reform/handbook/source/motherboard/attiny.rst

 .. code-block:: shell

-   screen /dev/ttymxc1 9600
+   screen /dev/ttymxc1 2400

-It accepts commands in the form of a single letter and sends a string in response.
+It accepts commands in the form of a single letter followed by return.
 The current commands are:

 - *p*: Get battery power information (estimated capacity in amp hours, voltage, current)
 - *l*: Get lid state (0: open, 1: closed)
 - *h*: Get hall sensor raw analog value

+In addition, these commands can be prefixed with a decimal number (up to four digits):

-- *r*: Reset the battery capacity counter to 10Ah (TODO: make it possible to set a value)
+- *600b*: Reset the battery capacity counter to 10Ah (600 Amp minutes)
+- *500t*: Set the lid sensor open/closed threshold to the value 500

 Undervoltage Protection (UVLO)
 ------------------------------